mrichman/hargo/README.md

 - influxdb
 - grafana

 The hargo container will first needs to be [build](#build-container).
 When the compose file is run it will start a hargo load process that will writes the results into the influxdb.
-This influxdb can be view with the grafana container that contains a example dashboard show the latency.
+This influxdb can be viewed with the [grafana container](http://localhost:3000) that contains a example dashboard showing the latency of the executed request.
+Username and password for all the containers is hargo/hargo.

 ### commands